matteobarbera/mavlab_wiki_fork/OptiTrack-Delfly.md

 * OptiTrack CS-200 calibration square

 ## Calibration of the camera
 * Start calibration procedure by clicking the toolbar `View` and select `Camera Calibration`.
-The camera calibration workspace will be shown on the right
+The `Camera Calibration` workspace will be shown on the right
 ![calibration](https://github.com/tudelft/mavlab/blob/master/photos/drones/nimble/optitrack_calibration.png)
 * Close the curtains.
 Move away or turn off any unwanted light sources.
-If there are still some left, click `Mask Visible` in the `Camera Calibration` tab to mask those unwanted sources
+If there are still some left, click `Mask Visible` in the `Camera Calibration` workspace to mask those unwanted sources
 * Click `Start Wanding` and take the calibration wand inside the Cyberzoo.
 Wave around the wand under each camera until the light ring turns fully green
 * Keep walking while waving the wand until the calibration box in Motive turns green and sufficient samples are collected.
 A 6-camera system will calibrate properly with an average of 1000 samples per camera
 * Click `Calculate` in the calibration box